progmaticltd/homebox/docs/installation.md

 - User and group details, like email addresses and aliases.
 - Email parameters, like maximum attachment size, antivirus options, etc.
 - Some password policies, like minimum length and complexity.
-- Webmail settings (roundcube or SOGo).
-- Low level system settings, mainly used during the development phase.
+- SOGo settings if you want to install it.
 - Firewall policies, especially SSH access.
 - Security settings.
 - Backup strategies.